textpattern/textpattern.github.io/setup/moving-an-installation.md

 ### 2. Change database reference path in configuration file

-This path is the most important one to change, though it doesn’t matter if you do it before the move or after.
-If this one is not right you won’t be able to log in.
-But again, it’s easy.
+This path is the most important one to change, though it doesn't matter if you do it before the move or after.
+If this one is not right you won't be able to log in.
+But again, it's easy.

 Use an (S)FTP client to access your web server.
 Navigate to <i>/textpattern/config.php</i> and open the file.
 Look for the following line: